 7. Have the opportunity of a research internship with another European University.

-The Automation stream offers different facets of Artificial Intelligence, bringing together aspects of Robotics, Natural Language Processing and Artificial Vision.
+The Robotics stream offers different facets of Artificial Intelligence, bringing together aspects of Robotics, Natural Language Processing and Artificial Vision.
 Automation is an ever growing industry in AI and, through this stream, you will receive applied, hands-on training in preparation to meet both industry demands, as well as gain the necessary knowledge to undertake research in this exciting field.
 Robot/Machine-Human interaction is becoming ubiquitous in our everyday devices.

-Learning outcomes from the Automation stream are:
+Learning outcomes from the Robotics stream are:

 1. Understanding of embedded and control systems;